Battery charging diagnosis at a glance

 | Loose or corroded connection | Intermittent charging, voltage drop, heat, or strange monitor behavior | Resistance can waste power and create dangerous heat | Stop if anything is hot or visibly damaged |

-| Lithium BMS limit | Charger is ready but battery will not accept current | Cold temperature, high/low cell state, or fault logic may block charging | Use the battery app or manual when available |
+| Lithium BMS limit | Charger is ready but battery will not accept current | Cold temperature, low-voltage disconnect, high/low cell state, or fault logic may block charging | Use the battery app or manual when available |

-| Loads outrunning charge | Battery rises slowly or not at all while appliances run | The charger may be feeding live loads instead of rebuilding reserve | Turn off heavy loads and retest the net current |
+| Loads outrunning charge | Battery rises slowly or not at all while appliances run | The charger may be feeding live loads instead of rebuilding reserve | Turn off heavy loads and retest net current |

-A shunt-based monitor is especially useful here because it can show net current.
+A shunt-based monitor is especially useful because it can show net current.
 If the charger is producing 20 amps but the RV is using 18 amps at the same time, the battery may only see a small net gain.

 Step 7: Look for chemistry and temperature limits